-- Work Track members identified that some stakeholders experienced uncertainty about monitoring and enforcement related to the intended use commitment. - A single name may be associated with multiple cities.
+- From one perspective, there were challenges in the 2012 round associated with resolving competing bids for a string associated with a city name, in particular if multiple applications had support or non-objection from relevant governments/public authorities.
+Some Work Track members felt that this may be any area for future refinement if the support/non-objection mechanism exists in subsequent procedures. - Work Track members identified that some stakeholders experienced uncertainty about monitoring and enforcement related to the intended use commitment. - A single name may be associated with multiple cities.
 A number of examples were cited by Work Track members.
 Some Work Track members felt that all cities associated with a name should have the opportunity to provide support/non-objection because they all have a connection with the string, stating that all have the same right to provide input on use of the string.
-Others favored a requirement for support/non-objection from a city government only if the intended use is in association with that specific city, noting logistical challenges associated with identifying all cities and all relevant governments or public authorities associated with a name.

-In considering positions in support of and against maintaining the current treatment, Work Track members raised arguments that relate more broadly to discussions of geographic names.
+Others favored a requirement for support/non-objection from a city government only if the intended use is in association with that specific city, noting logistical challenges associated with identifying all cities and all relevant governments or public authorities associated with a name. - In considering positions in support of and against maintaining the current treatment, Work Track members raised arguments that relate more broadly to discussions of geographic names.
 These include the applicability of and relevance of law and public policy, the issue of whether the intended use of the TLD matters.
-These issues are covered in greater depth in f.1 of the deliberations section.

-The Work Track reviewed the general points in support of and against the use of the the support/non-objection requirement in the New gTLD Program.
-See section f.2.3 for details.

-In addition, Work Track members raised specific points in support of continuing the 2012 Applicant Guidebook treatment for this category.
-Some believe that:
+These issues are covered in greater depth in f.1 of the deliberations section. - "Work Track $\underline{5}$ reviewed the general points in support of and against the use of the support/non-objection requirement in the New gTLD Program.
+See section f.2.3 for details. - In addition, Work Track members raised specific points in support of continuing the 2012 Applicant Guidebook treatment for this category.
+Some believe that: - 60+ city TLD applications went forward with support/non-objection and there were few cases of objections for such strings in the 2012 round, demonstrating that many applications were able to proceed to delegation using this process, including a number of capital city names.
+Some applicants expressed that they had a positive experience with the process.

-- 60+ city TLD applications went forward with support/non-objection and there were few cases of objections for such strings in the 2012 round, demonstrating that many applications were able to proceed to delegation using this process, including a number of capital city names.
-Some applicants expressed that they had a positive experience with the process. - Some Work Track members have expressed that there are a number of success stories coming out of the 2012 round using the support/non-objection mechanism for non-capital cities.
-Examples include .nyc, .hamburg, .koeln, .boston, .vegas, .miami, .istanbul, .sydney, and .quebec.
+- Some Work Track members have expressed that there are a number of success stories coming out of the 2012 round using the support/non-objection mechanism for non-capital cities.
+Examples include .nyc, .hamburg, .koeln, .boston, .vegas, .miami, .istanbul, .sydney, and .quebec. - It may be difficult to identify the relevant governments/public authorities associated with a city.